cober2019/Flask-IOS-XE-RESTCONF-Viewer/README.rst

         + ietf-interfaces:interfaces
         + Cisco-IOS-XE-native:native
         + ietf-interfaces:interfaces-state
-        + Custom Module allow you to enter ANY Module. compatibility required for device
+        + Custom Module allows you to enter ANY Module.
+Compatibility required for device

 Usage:
 _______